Memento (film): Plot

 The film starts with a Polaroid photograph of a dead man.
 As the sequence plays backward, the photo reverts to its undeveloped state, entering the camera before the man is shot in the head.
 The film then continues, alternating between black-and-white and color sequences.

 The black-and-white sequences begin with Leonard Shelby, a former insurance investigator, in a motel room speaking to an unseen and unknown caller.
 Leonard has anterograde amnesia and is unable to store recent memories, the result of an attack by two men.
 Leonard explains that he killed the attacker who raped and strangled his wife Catherine, but a second clubbed him and escaped.
 The police did not accept that there was a second attacker, but Leonard believes the attacker's name is "John G" or "James G".
 Leonard investigates using notes, Polaroid photos, and tattoos to keep track of the information he discovers.
 Leonard recalls Sammy Jankis, another anterograde amnesiac, from his insurance industry days.
-After tests confirmed Sammy's inability to learn tasks through repetition, Leonard believed that his condition was at best psychological (and perhaps faked) and turned down his insurance claim.
-Sammy's distraught wife repeatedly asked Sammy to administer her insulin shots for her diabetes, hoping he would remember and stop himself from giving her a fatal overdose.
-However, Sammy continued to administer the injections, and his wife died.
+After tests confirmed Sammy's inability to learn tasks through repetition, Leonard believed that his condition was at best psychological and turned down his insurance claim.
+Sammy's distraught wife repeatedly asked Sammy to administer her insulin shots for her diabetes, hoping he would remember having recently given her a shot and avoid giving her a fatal overdose.
+However, Sammy administered each injection, and his wife died.

 The color sequences are shown reverse-chronologically.
 In the story's chronology, Leonard self-directively gets a tattoo of John G's license plate.
 Finding a note in his clothes, he meets Natalie, a bartender who resents Leonard because he wears the clothes and drives the car of her boyfriend, Jimmy Grantz.
-After understanding Leonard's condition, she uses it to get Leonard to drive a man named Dodd out of town and offers to run the license plate as a favor.
+After understanding Leonard's condition, she uses it to get Leonard to drive a man named Dodd out of town and offers to run the license plate as a favor through the Department of Motor Vehicle's database.
 Meanwhile, Leonard meets with a contact, Teddy, who helps with Dodd, but warns about Natalie.
-Leonard finds that he had previously annotated his Polaroid of Teddy, warning himself not to trust him.
+Leonard finds that he had previously annotated his Polaroid of Teddy, warning himself not to trust Teddy.
 Natalie provides Leonard with the driver's license for a John Edward Gammell, Teddy's full name.
 Confirming Leonard's information on "John G" and his warnings, Leonard drives Teddy to an abandoned building, leading to the opening where he shoots him.